 Yes, Off-Nadir Delta is responsive and works on tablets and smartphones.
 However, for the best experience with detailed satellite imagery analysis, we recommend using a desktop or laptop computer with a larger screen.

 Delta Signals is a feed of geolocated geopolitical and security events, AI-enriched and continuously refreshed.
 It maps real-world events so you can overlay them on the areas you monitor and see what is happening on the ground.
 Event signals are distilled from open monitoring of global news media.
+Each signal links back to its original sources and an AI-corrected, source-linked location, so you can check the evidence behind it.
 Browsing the feed is free.

 Delta Signals is built on open monitoring of global news media — an open dataset that codes world events with their locations.
 Off-Nadir Delta adds AI enrichment on top.
 All signals retain their source attribution, credited wherever signal data is shown.

 Browsing the live global picture on the Delta Watchfloor is free and needs no account — you can scan the latest events worldwide and see your saved layers.
-Paid plans add the depth that professional workflows rely on: "what changed since you last looked" to skip straight to new activity, scrubbing further back through the timeline of history, and running AI remote-sensing deep-dives (Assess) on the events that matter.
+Paid plans add the depth that professional workflows rely on: "what changed since you last looked" to skip straight to new activity, and scrubbing further back through the timeline of history.
+Running AI remote-sensing deep-dives (Assess) is available to any signed-in account and is paid for with tokens.
 See the pricing page for current plan details.

 You can access Sentinel-1 C-Band SAR, Sentinel-2 Optical, OPERA RTC-S1 (analysis-ready, terrain-corrected Sentinel-1 SAR), VIIRS Nighttime Lights (NASA Black Marble), and NASA FIRMS Active Fire hotspots.
 Sentinel-1 radar works through clouds day or night.
 Sentinel-2 provides 10m resolution multispectral imagery.
 OPERA RTC-S1 is analysis-ready Sentinel-1 imagery with terrain-induced radiometric distortions corrected, improving backscatter accuracy in hilly terrain.
 VIIRS shows nighttime artificial lighting patterns.
 FIRMS provides near real-time fire detection at 375m (VIIRS) and 1km (MODIS) resolution.